-A permanent's timestamp is the time it came into play, with two exceptions: (1) If two or more permanents enter play simultaneously, the active player determines their timestamp order at the time they come into play, but a local enchantment must be timestamped after what it enchants; (2) Whenever a local enchantment becomes attached to a permanent, the enchantment receives a new timestamp.
+A card or permanent's timestamp is the time it entered the zone it's currently in, with two exceptions: (1) If two or more cards or permanents enter a zone simultaneously, the active player determines their timestamp order at the time they enter that zone, but a local enchantment must be timestamped after what it enchants.
+(2) Whenever a local enchantment becomes attached to a permanent, the enchantment receives a new timestamp.

-Continuous effects generated by static abilities have the same timestamp as the permanent that generated them.
+Continuous effects generated by static abilities have the same timestamp as the card or permanent that generated them.
 Continuous effects generated by the resolution of a spell or ability receive a timestamp when the spell or ability creating them resolves.